Mimico: Incorporation (1905–1967)

 With the union of the Methodist, Congregational and many Presbyterian churches, the old Wesley Methodist Church on Church St (Royal York Rd) became vacant as a new United Church was built on Mimico Ave.
 The Town of Mimico purchased the old Methodist Church which served as the Town Hall.
 In 1922, Mimico's Baptist Church was built.
 Many bungalow style 1 1/2-storey homes were built in the interwar years, especially south of Mimico Avenue, and most notably, the tree-lined 'crescent' streets (Lake Cres, Eastbourne Cres, Dartmouth Cres and Lake Shore) were developed with large cottage–style homes.
 In 1928 the local streetcar line merged with the Toronto Transit Commission (TTC) which at first combined the line with Toronto's 'Queen' line.

 Doubts about Mimico's survival appeared during the Great Depression when the Town went deeply into debt and many businesses disappeared.
 The depression also bankrupted some of Toronto's wealthiest including Sir Henry Pellatt (builder of Casa Loma) who had already built a house in Mimico (Bailey House) which stood at the bend in Lake Shore near Fleeceline overlooking the commercial stretch on Lake Shore.
 Smaller industries moved into areas around the railway tracks.

 Just before the outbreak of World War II, Canada's first 'Limited Access' Highway, the Queen Elizabeth Way, was opened by Queen Elizabeth just north of the Town of Mimico's northern boundary.

-Mimico's longest-serving mayor (at different periods from 1936–1948) was Amos Waites, who alternated in this post with Mayor Archibald Norris.
+Mimico's longest-serving mayor (at different periods from 1936 to 1948) was Amos Waites, who alternated in this post with Mayor Archibald Norris.
 About the time of the Second World War many 1-storey houses were built, filling in most of the gaps in the housing especially in northern and western Mimico.
 Many new immigrants came to Mimico in the 1950s.
 In 1953, Mimico became one of thirteen cities and towns which formed the new Metropolitan Toronto.
 The next year Hurricane Hazel struck and while communities around Mimico were some of the worst affected, the storm left Mimico largely untouched.
 The Town of Mimico saw its future in attracting many more small families and working people to the area and began to tear down older homes that stood on large lots and filled in these and the last remaining empty lots with apartment buildings.